Date of Award

 Scholarly Commons Citation

 Ford, Danielle M., "Coupling of Fluid & Solid Thermal Models to Correct Heat Flux Measurements Taken on Launch Vehicles" (2006).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 65.